houtanf/Unsupervised-KNN-JS/README.md

 ## Future Features

-  * Plans to implement use of custom distance functions implemented by the user.
+  * Plans to implement use of custom distance functions passed in by the user.
   * Addition of more distance functions
   * Windows support (hopefully)
   * Parallel computations across multiple targets